virejdasani/RedirectToPortfolio/README.md

-- This webpage opens when you go to `virej.ml`
+- This webpage opens when you go to one of my domains like virej.ml or or virej.me or virej.ninja (because, i'm a ninja. duh.)
 - It redirects to `virejdasani.github.io`
-- The main portfolio isn't tied to virej.ml domain name because it doesn't come with a security certificate
 - It is hosted here `https://app.netlify.com/teams/virejdasani/overview`